saiftynet/PDL-Playground/README.md

 Commands are entered in the "input" box.
 They are processed and copied into the "history" box, allowing you the build up a list of instructions passed for future modification, and conversion to scripts.  the results of any putputs (e.g. print statements) are displayed in the multi-purpose output box.

 The Multipurpose OutPut box is also where help messagesn and example scripts may appear.

+Gnuplot outputs appear in a Gnuplot window, when invoked with commands like `imag` and `points`